Bon Cop, Bad Cop: Plot

-The next victim is discovered in Toronto.
+The next victim is discovered in Toronto, the League's first woman agent Martina Flabcheeks.
 They realize that the killer has a pattern of tattooing his victims, with each tattoo providing a clue to the next murder victim.
 Each murder is in some way connected to major league hockey.
-(The film uses thinly disguised parodies of National Hockey League teams, owners and players, however, rather than the real league).
-The pair anticipate the next victim, but he goes missing before they reach him.
+(The film uses thinly disguised parodies of National Hockey League teams, owners and players, however, rather than the real league.)
+The pair anticipate the next victim Pickleton, but he goes missing before they reach him.
 Ward and Bouchard appear on a hockey broadcast to warn people in the hockey community to be vigilant.
-The "Tattoo Killer" calls in to the show and threatens the two police officers, causing a brawl between them and the anchor when they attempt to hang up.
+The "Tattoo Killer" calls in to the show and threatens the two police officers, causing a brawl between them and the neurotic anchor Tom Berry when they attempt to hang up.

 Ward is attacked in his home by a masked assailant whom he discovers is Therrien.
-Meanwhile, Bouchard has sex with Ward's sister.
+Meanwhile, Bouchard has sex with Ward's sister Iris.

-The "Tattoo Killer" kidnaps Bouchard's daughter, leading to the final confrontation with the two policemen.
+The "Tattoo Killer" kidnaps Gabrielle in exchange of the League commissioner Harry Buttman, leading to the final confrontation with the two policemen by indeed kidnapped Buttman.
 It is ultimately revealed that the murders are being committed by a bilingual portly hockey fan, as previously mentioned, under the direction and unequal partnership of a sadistic, psychopathic, sociopathic, fan of the notion of the game of hockey as a Canadian nationalistic symbol that he feels is being permanently corrupted by attempts to move ownership of Canadian teams to venture capitalist groups in the United States.
 He is therefore having Therrien commit the murders along with him (with the tattoos as a signature), as revenge against the hockey league for desecrating the game by moving Canadian teams such as the "Quebec Fleur de Lys" (a reference to the now-defunct Quebec Nordiques) to the United States.
-They try to reason with him that hockey is just a game and exchange Therrien who the detectives intercepted tailing them at a conference, for Bouchard's daughter, but this only angers him.
-The Tattoo Killer executes Therrien, Ward distracts the man while Bouchard unties his daughter.
-After a fight, the killer is blown up by one of his own explosives.
-During the credits, a news report is shown, revealing that the hockey teams will not be moved.
+They try to reason with him that hockey is just a game and exchange Therrien who the detectives intercepted tailing them at a conference, for Gabrielle, but this only angers him.
+The Tattoo Killer executes Therrien and as the two policemen give him Buttman, Ward distracts the man while Bouchard unties Gabrielle.
+After a fight, the killer is blown up by one of his own explosives that Ward put in his pocket.
+During the credits, a news report is shown, revealing that Buttman shall make a rule that no hockey teams will be moved.